Set out below are the MonograM, (this is what we call our fully in-house momentum model) and VT GTRF (co-managed UCITS) performance.

 The Performance of the VT Global Total Return Fund UCITS

 Charles Gillams is co-manager of the VT GTRF UCITS, with Mark Lynam.

 The VT Global Total Return Fund UCITS returned 4.2% in the year of 2019 and 5.5% in the year of 2020.
-Since Monogram Capital Management joined the advisory team in July 2020, the fund has beaten both the multi-strategy funds average, and the category benchmark, earning it the 5-star rating from Morningstar.
+Since Monogram Capital Management joined the advisory team in July 2020, the fund has beaten both the multi-strategy funds average, and the category benchmark, initially earning it the 5-star rating from Morningstar (now 4*).

 Below is a chart of the VT GTRF UCITS’s performance, against that of the Industrial Average of the Targeted Absolute Return space for the last year (accurate as of 10.08.2021).
 Charles Gillams of MCM started co-managing the firm in July 2020.
 A revised investment approach was cleared by the FCA on 9th November 2020.

 Please be aware that past performance is not a guide to future performance.